 Today, the many things to do in Queretaro make it a standout among the Spanish colonial cities of central Mexico.
 Its convenient position puts it within easy reach of other famous cities like Guanajuato, San Miguel de Allende, Morelia, and Mexico City.

 Whether it was hiking in the mountains or exploring the charming downtown area, I always ended up discovering more possibilities for activities in Queretaro.
-It’s one of the best destinations in Mexico, find out why in this post.
+It’s one of the best destinations in Mexico and makes for a great day trip from Mexico City, find out why in this post.

 Here are the 15 best things to do in Queretaro, Mexico.